swoillez/SysdigAddOns/AgentSystemctlWrapper/README.md

 There is no notion of daemonset on non clustered Docker servers.
 You have to deploy the agent with a ```docker run``` command.

-On Docker Swarm, even though there is a notion of daemonset called service with global mode, Swarm does not allow privilegied containers, and the Sysdig Agent is a privilegied container.
+On Docker Swarm, even though there is a notion of daemonset called service with global mode, Swarm does not allow privileged containers, and the Sysdig Agent is a privileged container.
 In that case, again, you have to deploy the agent with a ```docker run``` command.

 ## What is the systemctl wrapper for the Sysdig agent ?